macor161/quantal/README.md

 * The current alpha version is not recommended for production use.
 * Windows is currently not supported
 * Some solc versions are not supported yet.
 See list below.
-* Cache is not implemented yet.
-This means quantal will recompile all smart contracts every time it’s launched.
-Cache support is coming soon.
 * Formatted error messages are not supported for solc versions below 0.4.20

 ## Supported solc versions